cephdon/sami-android-demo/README.md

  * Create an Application in devportal.samsungsami.io:
   * The Redirect URI is set to 'http://localhost:9000/authorize'.
   * Choose "Client credentials, auth code, implicit" for OAuth 2.0 flow.
+  * Under "PERMISSIONS", check "Read" for "Profile".
+  * Click the "Add Device Type" button.
+Pick a few device types to set the proper permissions per the following rules.
+If you just want to see data of a device on the demo app, check "Read" permission for the corresponding device type.
+If you want to create a new device on the demo app, check "Read" and "Write" permissions for the corresponding device type.
  * Import in your favorite IDE
  * Edit `src/io/samsungsami/androidclient/Config.java` and change the value of `APP_ID` with the ID of the application you just created